MugenMicko/voron/V0/TipTophat/README.md

 ![framemagnet](images/framemagnet.jpg)

 Take the two door hinge parts and assemble.
 The screws go into plastic, so do not tighten.
-The hinges should be a little bit loose so that the move cleanly without binding.
-They can be adjusted later.
+The hinges should be a little bit loose so that it moves cleanly without binding.
+This can be adjusted later.

 ![doorhinge](images/doorhinge.jpg)